 The basics of color design include choosing monochromatic, analogous or complementary color palettes.
 Add color and texture to your living room with:

-- Wall treatments such as paint, wallpaper and faux finishes
+- Wall treatments such as paint and paint finishes, wallpaper and faux finishes

 - Throw blankets and pillows

 Every living room needs a strong focal point.
 However, it's not uncommon to have more than one focal point, especially in large living rooms or great rooms.